rspace-os/rspace-client-python/README.md

 python3 ExampleScript.py $RSPACE_URL $RSPACE_API_KEY
 ```

-replacing $RSPACE_API_KEY with your key, and ExampleScript.py with the name of the script you want to run.
+replacing ExampleScript.py with the name of the script you want to run.

 ### A basic query to list documents